Teodorneishan/Practice-lorem-ipsum/README.md

     - ssl/tls termination
     - custom domain and ssl
 - have tried to automate this as much as possible with terraform , with minimal
-- after deploy , i make little touches like
+- Way to run the "application" or the automation
+    - I use local backend ( if you want to use s3 , set it up )
+    - terraform init and terraform apply ( if apply fails , apply again (resource might not be created yet))
+    - output would be as such:
+    Apply complete!
+Resources: 0 added, 1 changed, 0 destroyed.

+    Outputs:

+    cloudfront_domain_name = "dy8jwd3i8h7j5.cloudfront.net"

+    - that is the link we can access our app
-    - edit policy of bucket (enable Block all public access), to be accessible only from cloud front ( since there is nothing dynamic at our page , we can use static cached content only) https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html {
+    - edit policy of bucket, to be accessible only from cloud front ( since there is nothing dynamic at our page , we can use static cached content only) https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html {
     "Version": "2012-10-17",